This is a carousel with zoom. Use the thumbnails to navigate, or jump to a slide. Use the zoom button to zoom into a image.

 Red Wine from South Africa

 Pinotage is South Africa’s signature grape and arguably nobody does it better than the historic Kanonkop winery, so we’re delighted to work with them on this lush, fruit-forward and spicy example.
-A great bottle to have on hand for red meats and roasted vegetable dishes, and will complement spicier dishes too.
+A great bottle to have on hand for red meats and roasted vegetable dishes, and will complement spicier meals too.

 Price: £11.95 Bottle